-Summer employment opportunities are also available.
-Nationwide job listings in camps, parks and resorts are compiled in large binders available at the front desk.
+Summer employment opportunities are listed for camps, parks and resorts nationwide.
 Positions range from housekeeping and waiting tables to managing the waterfront.
 Many opportunities are on file.

-A referral program exists for students seeking career-related summer employment in business, industry and government.
+A referral program exists for students seeking career-related summer employment in business, industry and government nationwide.
 Applications are available in November.
+Interested students should apply as soon as possible and no later than mid-January.

-Students should also follow the weekly yellow Placement Bulletin.
+Students should also review the weekly yellow Placement Bulletin.
 Companies and organizations interviewing potential summer employees in Placement Services will be listed there.